Bretwalda: The Anglo-Saxon Chronicle

+The only contemporary use of the term bretwalda is in manuscript A of the Anglo-Saxon Chronicle for 827 (recte 829).
+Manuscript A is a recension of the original "common stock" of the 890s, and in the view of the historian Sarah Foot bretwalda is unlikely to have been the original spelling.
+Other manuscripts of the Chronicle used similar terms such as brytenwuldu and bretenanwealda in the entry for 829.

-The Anglo-Saxon Chronicle for 827 (corrected by historians to 829), records the conquest of Mercia by Ecgberht, King of Wessex, making him king of all England south of the Humber.
+This entry in the Anglo-Saxon Chronicle records the conquest of Mercia by Ecgberht, King of Wessex, making him king of all England south of the Humber.
 Ecgberht is described as the eighth bretwalda, ruler of Britain, and the eight are listed with descriptions: